6 House Rules for Teenage Drivers

 2. Buckle Up

-Is it possible that teenage drivers are the least likely age group to wear their seat belts?
-Research backs up that surprising fact.
+Research shows that teenage drivers are the least likely age group to wear their seat belts.
 Wearing a seatbelt is one of the most important car rules for teenage drivers.
 Remind your teen that wearing their seatbelt is not only the law (they can get a ticket for not wearing it) but buckling up can be a lifesaving habit.

 3. No Drugs or Alcohol